 When you close an account, the account status on your credit report simply gets updated to show that the account has been closed.
 If you're still making payments on an outstanding balance, your monthly payment history will also continue to be updated each month to reflect the timeliness of your payments.

 In some cases, a closed account can work against you, especially if the account was closed with a delinquency and reflects negatively on your credit report.
 In this scenario, if you could remove the account from your credit report, your credit history would likely improve.

-Unfortunately, removing a closed account from your credit report isn't very easy.
-You can only remove a closed account from your credit report in certain situations, but you can still get these accounts removed in some cases.
+Removing a closed account from your credit report isn't always easy, and you can only remove them from your credit report in certain situations, but you can still get these accounts removed in some cases.

-For accounts with balances, a pay for delete is a strategy that can help you remove a closed account from your credit report.
-The pay for delete letter offers payment of the account in exchange for removing it from your credit report.
+For accounts with balances, the "pay for delete" strategy can help you remove a closed account from your credit report.
+The pay-for-delete letter offers payment of the account in exchange for removing it from your credit report.

 Again, creditors don't have to comply, but occasionally some creditors and debt collectors agree to the arrangement.
 You can send your goodwill or inquiry letter to credit bureaus through the mail, their online website, or in some cases, by contacting the credit bureau by telephone.

 If you choose not to take steps to remove closed accounts, you'll be happy to hear that these closed accounts won't stay on your credit report forever.
 Depending on the age and status of the account, it may be close to dropping off your credit report for good.
 If that's the case, all you have to do is wait a few months for your credit report to update.